skumarsahistory/laraveltest/README.md

 [![Build Status](https://travis-ci.org/skumarsahistory/laraveltest.svg?branch=master)](https://https://travis-ci.org/skumarsahistory/laraveltest)

-# laravel bolier plate with phpunit, jshint and codesniffer
+# laravel bolier plate with phpunit, jshint and phpcodesniffer

 ## what does this do?
 It will spin up a virtual machine inside travis and perform the following operations before we run any tests (via the before_script).